A comparative view of how sovereignty relates to state-government and to individual men and women.

 Sovereignty is already ordained upon every living man and woman from birth.
 This is known as an individual’s birthright to life, liberty and happiness.
 However, this ordained birthright is generally (by assumption and presumption) overlooked and disregarded by the State within which the individual is domiciled.
 It is assumed and presumed that every individual will forfeit their birthright to be self-governed and thus become state-governed, whether knowingly or unknowingly.
 There is nothing wrong with being state-governed so long as the State considers the laws of nature in its governance and that the citizens are consciously aware of their own choosing to be governed.
 In other words, the citizen must give his/her consent to be governed.

 Sovereignty as it pertains to men and women, therefore, should also be looked at from within and from without the individual.
 From the inside we consider the rationale, mentality and spirituality as related to the laws of nature.
 An ordained sovereign must internally develop their ability to be self-governed without the intervention of any other sovereign individual (or sovereign state for that matter).
-From the outside looking in we consider the independence of the individual with relation to others.
+From the outside looking in we consider the independence of the individual in relation to others.

 Sovereignty in its most basic definitions and principles, when dealing with individual men and women (in sovereign terms) today, can be summarised as any combination of the following: